Measuring accretion disk sizes of lensed quasars with microlensing time delay in multi-band light curves: Acknowledgements

 \section{Acknowledgements}

+We thank P.~Schechter for the useful discussion and the referee for the comments.
 This work is supported by the Swiss National Science Foundation (SNSF) and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (COSMICLENS: grant agreement No 787886).